K547NK/RubyScripts/README.md

 # RubyScripts
-This is my pathetic attempt to rewrite my pyhton projects in Ruby PythonScripts on Ruby
+This is my pathetic attempt to rewrite my Python projects in Ruby, PythonScripts on Ruby